Vendor security reviews

 Your biggest client just asked for your security package.

-Don't lose the deal because the package doesn't exist yet.
+Do not lose the deal because the package does not exist yet.

 Kompflow is the governance layer that gives you everything a client's security team asks for: WISP, risk assessment, vendor inventory, training records, and incident response plan.
 Already written, current, and signed.